foreverphoenix/skyforge-wiki/getting-started/initial-setup/mod-organizer-2.md

 - Selecting **an SSD or NVME is highly recommended** as it will improve load times and in-game performance.
 - The MO2 folder **will contain all your mods** which may add up to **100GB** and more.

-> For now, make sure you have <u>at least 50GB of free space</u> on whichever hard drive you choose.
-That will be sufficient to get started.
+> Make sure you have <u>at least 50GB of free space</u> on whichever hard drive you choose.
+That will be sufficient to get you started.
 {.is-success}

 ![mo2-installation-directory.png](/getting-started/initial-setup/mo2-installation-directory.png){.align-center}